Which Doctors Accept Medicare Assignment?

 - Non-participating doctors can choose to either accept or not accept Medicare assignment.
 If the doctor does not accept Medicare assignment, you might have to pay a 15% additional charge above the cost of the service, known as a Medicare excess charge.
 You would then be responsible for up to 35% of the reduced Medicare-approved amount instead of 20%.

-- Doctors who have opted out of Medicare may charge you whatever they see fit for services and supplies, and you are responsible for the full cost of these benefits.
+- Doctors who have opted out of Medicare may charge you whatever they see fit for services and supplies.
+You would then be responsible for the full cost of the benefits.

 To find a participating doctor in your area, you may use the Medicare.gov Physician Compare tool.
 This tool will help you find an approved Medicare doctor based on medical specialty, geographical area, or doctor’s name.
 In addition to finding Medicare-approved physicians, this tool provides information about each doctor, along with maps and directions to help you find the doctor’s office.